 Seed libraries, outside the constraints of profit/loss, are able to curate collections of seeds that can counter that erosion of biological diversity so central to the idea of a robust food system.
 We cannot (will not) depend on outside sources for seed as that defeats one of our primary purposes - to grow and maintain locally adapted seeds.
 A part of the folly of modern agriculture is the loss of the concept that all farming (gardening) is local in nature and cannot be consolidated into the hands of even super-regional companies, let alone the huge multi-nationals that rule the roost today.
 The loss of our food crops' biodiversity, with incumbent chances of massive crop failures, invites a compromised food system dependent on a few corporations that are as blind as the regulators trying to regulate them and us in the same breath.
 We are, in this respect, no better off than Ireland c 1840 and the potato famine, as far as the gene pool for our primary food crops.
 Seed libraries form a backstop to this loss of biodiversity and keep alive the varieties that have fed humans over hundreds of years.
 Seed libraries are an absolute essential part of a vibrant food supply, augmenting the commercial sector with varieties that are no longer carried or marginalized in their distribution.
 It used to be considered that varieties dropped by seed companies were poorly performing ones, but we can now see the consolidation of the seed industries caused far too many varieties to be dropped in favor of a better balance sheet.
 This may be acceptable business practice but unacceptable food policy.

-Luther Burbank Red Slicer Tomatoes
+Luther Burbank Red Slicer Tomatoes harvested for seed. |

 Of those, Burbank's Slicing Tomato has been discontinued by almost all commercial seed houses.
 It is not easy to find the seed - we are working with the seed to restore the Slicer to the size it was when Burbank introduced it in the beginning of the last century.
 The Seed Library of Los Angeles hopes to get it back into the shape Luther gave to us and then get this seed back in the trade - it is too valuable a tomato to let go by the wayside - and besides, it's Luther Burbank!
 But it probably isn't a commercially viable project - it's a seed library project and the passion of a couple people for all things Burbank.